-Koike to field some 40 candidates in Tokyo assembly election | The Japan Times
+Koike political group to field some 40 candidates in Tokyo assembly election | The Japan Times

-Riding a wave of popularity, Tokyo Gov. Yuriko Koike plans to field some 40 candidates from her political group in the Tokyo metropolitan assembly election slated for the summer, it was learned on Friday.
+Riding a wave of popularity, Tokyo Gov. Yuriko Koike plans to field some 40 candidates from her political group in the Tokyo Metropolitan Assembly election slated for the summer, a source said.

-A first list of candidates from the group, Tomin First no Kai (Group Putting Tokyoites First), will be announced this month at the earliest, a source said.
+A first list of candidates from the group, Tomin First no Kai (Tokyoites First), will be announced this month at the earliest, the source said Friday.

 Koike-backed candidates are expected to include students from her private political school, Kibo no Juku (School of Hope), and incumbent Tokyo assembly members.

-On Saturday, the political school will hold examinations to screen students hoping to run in the next assembly election.
-About 1,600 people are expected to take the exams.
+On Saturday, the political school held examinations to screen students hoping to run in the next assembly election.
+About 1,600 people out of the school’s 4,000 took the written exam.

+Based on the results of Saturday’s exam, Koike’s school will create a shortlist of some 200 people, narrowing them further down to 40 through campaign lectures and interviews by around March, according to media reports.

-“I will keep all options open to help my reformist colleagues try and win victories,” said Koike, who still belongs to the ruling Liberal Democratic Party, at a regular news conference on Friday.
+“I will keep all options open to help my reformist colleagues try and win victories,” Koike, who still belongs to the ruling Liberal Democratic Party, said at a regular news conference Friday.

-In the gubernatorial election last July, Koike ran as an independent and beat the LDP’s official candidate.
+In last July’s gubernatorial election, Koike ran as an independent and beat the LDP’s preferred candidate.

 The LDP currently holds 57 of 127 assembly seats, excluding three occupied by members who left the LDP’s faction last week to file for a new faction.
-Koike has expressed willingness to consider cooperating with the trio.
+Koike has expressed a willingness to consider cooperating with the trio.

 Komeito, the LDP’s junior coalition partner in the national political arena, has 23 assembly seats.